 Selecting the right domain name can help you achieve better rankings in the search engines.
 For example, when someone searches for “laser toner”, a website with the domain name containing those words will likely rank higher than those domains that do not.
 It’s also known that visitors are more likely to click on search results with domain names that closely match their search query.
 I hope you enjoyed some of that basic SEO (search engine optimization) knowledge.
 Now, let’s continue…

 The age old question, where should I register my domain name.
 I usually let people know that they should register their domain name with their hosting provider, its a lot easier this way and you will more than likely get it included in the service.
-The hosting provider that I will be recommending will offer a FREE domain name for the life of the account, this is a $12/year value, absolutely free — If you wish to opt for this method of registration, then skip to Step 2.
-I recommend this method.
+The hosting provider that I will be recommending will offer a FREE domain name for the life of the account, this is a $14/year value, absolutely free!

 There are a lot of web hosting companies out there, some great, some okay and some down right horrible.
 It’s easy to weed out the fly-by-nights by following two simple rules: